 Just like anything else, you can really get carried away with buying expensive equipment, fencing, seeds, plants, trellises, etc. and costs can get out of control.

 Of course it doesn’t have to be this way, which is why today I’m sharing 15 Money-Saving Gardening Tips That Will Save You Hundreds.
 If you follow these tips, you’ll be growing tons of quality food for your family all while sticking to a budget.
 Happy Frugal Gardening Friends!

 Start Plants from Seed

 If you have the space and the desire, buying a $2 packet of seeds will go much further than buying plants for $2 or $3 each.
 Starting your own plants from seed is especially important if you have a large garden because buying several plants at a time can get to be really expensive.

 If you don’t have the time or space to start your own seeds, make sure you are direct sowing as many things as you can because this is going to be cheaper in the long run than buying starts.
 Most things can be direct sown into the soil with great results, but things like tomatoes, peppers and cabbage need to be started indoors or bought as starts from the store because they take longer to grow.
 Check out my list of the easiest vegetables to direct sow here.

 Find Free Soil Amendments

 Purchasing soil amendments from the store is costly, so it’s best to source your own for free or cheap.
-Look around your own property first and see if there is anything that you can use such as chicken or cow manure, mulched leaves, composted dirt, etc. Next, check with your neighbors or Craigslist to see if you can find some good materials for free or cheap.
+Look around your own property first and see if there is anything that you can use.
+Next, check with your neighbors or on Facebook to see if you can find some good materials for free or cheap.